manviupadhyay2/MyngramSocials/README.md

 3. Commit your changes: `git commit -am 'Add new feature'`
 4. Push to the branch: `git push origin feature/NewFeature`
 5. Submit a pull request.

-## License

-This project is licensed under the [MIT License](link-to-license.md).

-## Contact

-Have questions or feedback?
-Reach out to us at contact@myngram.com or visit our website [myngram.com](https://www.myngram.com).

-## Acknowledgements

-We would like to thank the following contributors for their valuable input and support:
-- List of contributors or acknowledgments.

----

-Feel free to customize the sections, replace placeholders with actual links and details, and add more specific information as per your project's requirements.
-This README template provides a structured outline to showcase the key features, technologies used, and how to get started with your social media and fashion platform, Myngram.

 # React + TypeScript + Vite